 Ingredients Notes

-Butter – Unsalted butter works best for baking.
-This is going to be melted.
+- Butter – Unsalted butter works best for baking.
+This is going to be melted and cooled.

-Buttermilk – Buttermilk is an important ingredient in these muffins.
-The acid in the buttermilk works with the leavening agents to give a fluffier crumb and more of a rise.
-To make buttermilk, stir 1 cup of milk with 1 tbsp of lemon juice or vinegar.
+- Buttermilk – Buttermilk is an important ingredient in these muffins.
+Besides adding taste, it also carries acid which is required to activate the baking soda.
+To make buttermilk, stir 1 cup of milk with 1 tbsp of vinegar.
 Allow to sit on your counter for at least 10 minutes before using.

 Step by step instructions

-Here is how to make and bake these bakery style Jumbo Strawberry Muffins.
+Here is how to make and bake these bakery style Bakery Style Strawberry Muffins.
 You will need a jumbo muffin liner, jumbo liners, 2 large mixing bowls, a spatula, and a whisk.

 Step 2 – Make the streusel.
 In a medium sized bowl, add flour, sugar, and cold butter.
 Using your hands, mix this until crumbly and combined.
-Set aside while you make the muffin batter.
+Put in the refrigerator while you make the muffin batter.

-Step 3 – Whisk wet ingredients.
-In a large bowl, whisk melted and cooled butter, egg, egg yolk, oil, white sugar, buttermilk, and vanilla.
-Whisk until well combined.
+Step 4 – Whisk wet ingredients.
+In a large bowl, add melted and cooled butter, eggs, oil, white sugar, buttermilk, and vanilla.
+Whisk together until well combined.

 These muffins stay fresh covered at room temperature for a few days, or in the refrigerator in an airtight container for up to 1 week!